 In the wintertime, these little bundles of joy can be seen in the open sea, stretching all the way from the northern ice caps to the Canary Islands off the coast of northern Africa.

-We are interested in the Puffins in Iceland, however, so we will focus on that.
 When it comes to where to see Puffins in Iceland, you can technically see them all around the island wherever there is a cliff towards the sea and some patches of grass close to it.
 Some places claim to be the best place to see Puffins in Iceland, and it is often for a very good reason.
 Some can be found just a day trip from Reykjavik, making it very attractive areas in general.

 When you look at how many Puffins are in Iceland, it’s no surprise to anyone that you will have some concentrated spots of bird colonies around.
 Overall, there are roughly 8-10 million Puffins in Iceland in the summer, so there are plenty to go around and be photographed.

 The Westman Islands are clear main spots to see Puffins in Iceland and will be a safe bet.
 The majority of the birds come to the Westman Islands in the summer, so your chances of seeing them here in the summer are going to be (statistically) better than in any other large area in Iceland.
 Apart from that, you can easily go on a whale watching tour or two from here whilst you’re in the area.

 Látrabjarg is another popular spot for spotting Puffins.
 The large cliffside is in the Westfjords and houses roughly a million Puffins each year.
 Since this is a nature reserve and they have been taught that they are safe here, they are not afraid of humans and will sometimes waddle up to photographers out of curiosity.
 While you will have to take on some off-the-beaten paths to reach Latrabjarg, it will be well worth the effort.